Hey DJ (CNCO song)

-"Hey DJ" is a song by Latin boy band CNCO.
-Two versions of the song were released simultaneously: a solo pop version, and a reggaeton version with additional vocals by Puerto Rican singer Yandel.
-The first one was released on April 4, 2017, with the second one being released two days after, on April 6, through Sony Music Latin.
-It is the lead single of their eponymous second studio album, CNCO.
+"Hey DJ" is a song by American-Latin boy band CNCO.
+Two versions of the song were released: a solo pop version, and a reggaeton version with additional vocals by Puerto Rican singer Yandel.
+The first one was released on April 4, 2017, with the second one being released two days later, on April 6, through Sony Music Latin.
+The version with Yandel was released as the lead single of their eponymous second studio album, CNCO.